Terms and Conditions

 - Items that are subject to product recalls or safety warnings

 Important: This list is not exhaustive.
-Sellers are responsible for ensuring all items comply with Australian laws and regulations.
+Sellers are responsible for ensuring all items comply with all applicable laws and regulations in their jurisdiction, including the laws of any country to which an item may be shipped.
 The Platform reserves the right to remove any listing that violates these prohibitions or any applicable law.
 Violations may result in account suspension, permanent ban, and reporting to relevant authorities.

 8.3 Reporting Inappropriate Content